Cardi B, Queen Latifah, Lil Nas X shine at BET Awards - WTMJ

 Rapper Lil Baby won best male hip-hop artist and joined forces with gospel artist Kirk Franklin to kick off the show with a performance that got Issa Rae, Queen Latifah, DJ Khaled and Zendaya bouncing in their seats.

-Swizz Beatz curated the tribute to DMX, who died in April at age 50.
-Performers included Busta Rhymes, Method Man and Griselda.

-Other winners Sunday included Burna Boy, who won best international act; Giveon, named best new artist; and Silk Sonic — the duo of Bruno Mars and Anderson .Paak — who were named best group.
+Other winners Sunday included Chris Brown, who won best male R&B/pop artist; Giveon, named best new artist; and Silk Sonic — the duo of Bruno Mars and Anderson .Paak — took home the best group award.
+Chadwick Boseman posthumously won best actor.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.